-As part of your conference registration options, you will be given the choice of one Continuing Education Session track to follow throughout the conference agenda.
+As part of your conference registration options, you will be given the choice of one FRIDAY TRACK Session to follow throughout the conference agenda.

-After reading the Level Definitions, note the workshops and sessions you most want to attend and have it handy when you complete your registration.
+After reading the TRACK Definitions, note the sessions you most want to attend and have it handy when you complete your registration.
 All classes are open to anyone; the Levels are merely to help you determine the type of instruction to expect.